Metrovagonmash 81-717/81-714: Technical

-The 81-717/714 cars in the former Soviet Union operate on metro networks with 1520+4 mm track gauges.
-The Sofia, Budapest, Warsaw and Prague metro networks use standard gauge (1435 mm) and receive power from the 3rd rail via a bottom-contact shoe, except in Budapest, which uses top-contact shoes.
+Composition of the trains

 The trains usually have a flexible formation, of 2 control cars at each end, and a variable number of trailer cars in the middle.
 Thus, a train can have only 1 car in the middle, or up to 6, making 3 to 8 car formations.
-However, a notable exception is on the Yerevan metro, where trains there can operate even with no trailer cars.
-In addition to this, the 81-717M type has 2 cabs at both ends, as opposed to 1 cab at opposing ends, also used in Yerevan.
+However, a notable exception is Yerevan, where trains there can operate even with no trailer cars.

 Interior fittings

-Like all metro trains of the former Soviet Union, the 81-717/714 trains feature longitudinal bench seating, which is placed to the walls of the cars between the doors and an empty central aisle.
+Like all metro trains of the now former Soviet Union, the 81-717/714 trains feature longitudinal bench seating, which is placed to the walls of the cars between the doors and an empty central aisle.
 The passenger area is ventilated with the help of air vents on the roof of the car, along with small sliding windows.

-Originally, bench seats with hard leather trim were fitted on these cars, but they were subject to vandalism in the 1990s and 2000s.
-Due to this, refurbished and later models feature vandal-proof seating with a plastic base and leatherette linings, separate for each passenger.
+Originally, bench seats with hard leather trim were fitted on these cars, but they were subject to vandalism in the 1990s and 2000s, and thus, the new and the refurbished trains, as well as the later modifications of the model feature vandal-proof seating with a plastic base and leatherette linings, separate for each passenger.
 Sometimes, metal partitions can be added too.
-Overall, the bench seats can accommodate as many as 6 people (or 3 at the end sections), which means that seating space in all cars varies from 40 to 48, while seated.
+Overall, the bench seats can accommodate as many as 6 people (or 3 at the end sections), which means that the seating space in each car is 40, 44, or 48 (depending on the modification of the carriage), while seated.

 While there are access doors between each car, passing from one car to the other while the train is moving is very dangerous, and due to this only staff permits such tasks usually.
 The doors can be used in an emergency, but they are sometimes used by zatsepers (Russian trainsurfers) to climb on the roof of the train on over-ground sections.